 📊 Data Types

-The dialog shows a card for each data type.
+The right panel shows a card for each data type.
 Toggle each one on or off to include or exclude it from the export.

 |